MEGAN: Multi-Explanation Graph Attention Network

 \section{GNES Implementation}

-In Table~\ref{tab:rbmotifs-all} we compare the results of our own model with various baseline methods from the literature, including the GNES framework as it was proposed by \cite{gao_gnes_2021}.
-In the GNES framework, the authors propose to use existing differentiable post-hoc explanation methods to facilitate explanation supervision.
-For that purpose the authors propose a generalized formulation of the explanation supervision loss, which consists of one term for node-level loss and one term for edge-level loss:
+In our experiments, we use the GNES method by Gao \etal \cite{gao_gnes_2021} as a baseline approach from the literature that supports explanation supervision.
+In their framework, the authors propose using existing differentiable post-hoc explanation methods for explanation supervision.
+For that, they introduce a generic framework to describe node and edge attributional explanations.
+For example, they define node the attributional explanation for node $n$ at layer $l$ as

-where $M$ and $E$ are the node and edge-level explanations generated by the model and $M'$ and $E'$ are the corresponding ground truth explanations.\\ The authors additionally introduce generalized formulations for node and edge-level explanations which can be derived from a model.
-They define the attributional explanation for node $n$ at layer $l$ w.r.t. to the predicted output for class $c$ as